ucbrise/flor/docs/capture.md

 # Automatic Log Capture

-FlorDB captures what your script already prints.
-Adding `import flordb as flor` to a script that uses `print` or `logging` is enough — the terminal looks the same, but every line is versioned, committed, and queryable.
+FlorDB captures what a run prints and logs from the moment `flordb` is imported.
+Add `import flordb as flor` to the script you run: your output prints as before, and when the run ends FlorDB commits the captured lines with the code that produced them.

 ```python
 import logging